 To learn more about the Salida/Modesto area, visit this link:

-In 2013, we also celebrated the opening of a new 200,000-square-foot manufacturing plant on 88 acres in Turlock, California, significantly enhancing our capacity.
-The three-phased project will eventually yield a total of 500,000 square feet and many more job opportunities.
+In 2013, we celebrated the opening of a 200,000-square-foot manufacturing plant on 88 acres in Turlock, California, significantly enhancing our capacity.
+The three-phased project yielded a total of 500,000 square feet and many more job opportunities.

 New principles of project design and delivery, and cutting-edge technology have vastly increased our production rate.
 This new facility represents the largest single investment in the almond industry since 1910, when the Blue Diamond Cooperative organized and created the world’s most recognized almond brand.